Barry-lab/openEPhys_DACQ/README/raspberryPiSetup.rst

 Configuring Raspberry Pi
 ------------------------

 SSH needs to be enabled.
 You can do this by accessing RPi settings via terminal command ``sudo raspi-config`` and choosing *Interfacing Options* with arrow keys and pressing Enter.
-Select *Camera* option and choose to *Enable* it.
-Do the same for the *SSH* option.
-It should prompt you to restart the RPi as you exit.
+Select *SSH* option and choose to *Enable* it.
+Reboot Raspberry Pi.

 Restore the original interfaces file with the following commands